sreekar020/Nova/README.md

 # 🌟 Nova: Your Playful AI Chatbot

--Nova is a playful and fun chatbot that helps you with anything — from casual chats to coding queries.
+Nova is a playful and fun chatbot that helps you with anything — from casual chats to coding queries.
 Built for smooth interaction and learning, Nova blends personality with productivity.
 ---

 ## 🎬 Demo Coming Soon